- Home

 It’s important to know that aircraft noise complaints alone cannot change how any airport operates.
 The Airport cannot prevent aircraft noise; however, staff can answer questions, provide data, and help residents understand aircraft activity.

-Many times, an aircraft will sound "deeper" or "throatier" (lower frequencies are more prevalent) when it is loaded heavily compared when it has a lighter load.
+Many times, an aircraft will sound "deeper" or "throatier" (lower frequencies are more prevalent) when it is loaded heavily compared to when it has a lighter load.

 Some airports, such as San Diego International Airport and John Wayne Airport have implemented customized aircraft operating rules and restrictions on certain aircraft activity based on noise.
 Rules and restrictions that were implemented prior to Congress's approval of the Airport Noise and Capacity Act of 1990 (ANCA) are allowed to be enforced only at the airports that implemented them.